xerial/dp-readings/README.md

 ## Differentially Private SQL Engines (Global Differential Privacy)

 - [Differentially Private SQL with Bounded User Contribution](https://arxiv.org/abs/1909.01917) (2019).
-Google developed a DP SQL engine that adds an appropriate amount of noise to query results by tracking user contributions through query processing.
-Several techniques described in this paper are apparently applied to building the [privacy polich checks in Google Ads Data Hub (ADH)](https://developers.google.com/ads-data-hub/guides/privacy-checks) service.
+A comprehensive design and overview of Google's DP SQL engine.
+The privacy policy enforcment described in this paper is apparently applied to their [Google Ads Data Hub (ADH)](https://developers.google.com/ads-data-hub/guides/privacy-checks) service as well.
   - To restrict the number of maximum user-contributions to different partitions, it applies a randomized [reservoir sampling](https://dl.acm.org/doi/10.1145/3147.3165) (1985) method while scanning records from tables.
   - The idea of thresholding groups represented by small number of people was originally proposed in [Releasing search queries and clicks privately
 ](https://dx.doi.org/10.1145/1526709.1526733) (2009)